HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - I used these projects to decompile.

+**Note 6:**.
+- You will need an internet connection to install.
+It's not an offline installer.

+**Note 7:**.

+- Test that ilspycmd.exe works on your machine because you need to install .NET 6.0 Runtime which some machines don't have.

 ## Internet Access In Sandboxie
 - HIPS detection shouldn't work if you don't open the Internet in Sandboxie.
 To enable it go to: Sandbox -> DefaultBox -> Sandbox Settings -> Restrictions -> Internet Access -> Click "BLock All Programs" then click "Allow All Programs" then save it and you're done!.  https://sandboxie-plus.com/sandboxie/restrictionssettings/